GalekDeprecated/CombineFiles/README.md

 Package Installation
 -------------------

-The best way to install Nette Calendar is using [Composer](http://getcomposer.org/):
+The best way to install Combine Files is using [Composer](http://getcomposer.org/):

 ```sh
 $ composer require galek/combine-files